Adelost/javascript-serialization-benchmark/README.md

 ## Introduction

 Data serialization is ubiquitous in most areas such as sending and receiving data over the network or storing/reading data from the file system.
-While JSON is a common modus operandi (especially in JavaScript), using a binary serialization format typically provides and advantage in compression size and performance at the cost of losing human readability of the encoded data.
+While JSON is a common modus operandi (especially in JavaScript), using a binary serialization format typically provides an advantage in compression size and performance at the cost of losing human readability of the encoded data.

 Two common binary serialization formats across many programming languages are Protocol Buffers and Apache Avro.
 Avro is inherently a bit more compact than Protobuf, whereas Protobuf uses the additional data as field tags that could make it slightly more forgiving when changing the schema.
 For those interested, an excellent in-depth explanation has already been written by Martin Kleppmann: https://martin.kleppmann.com/2012/12/05/schema-evolution-in-avro-protocol-buffers-thrift.html

-In addition to this, several more recent JavaScript oriented libraries will be included in the comparison.
+In addition to this, several more recent JavaScript-oriented libraries will be included in the comparison.

 This article will mostly focus on the performance aspect and provide a brief overview of each implementation, but as always, there will be pros and cons of each implementation that could be overlooked depending on your use-case.

 ## Setup

-To run the benchmark yourself, follow these steps.
+To reproduce the benchmark results, follow these steps.

 * Install Node.js ( `12.18.3 LTS` is recommended).
 * Install dependencies: